LightningGod7/OSCP-Materials/README.md

 Run initialize.sh in your vm to replicate files
-Run zeus-apps.sh to install the apps i recommend
+Run install-apps.sh to install the apps i recommend (for fresh kali)